Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Coupled Kinetic Equations (CKE)

-The dominant process of photo-disintegration is the one nucleon ($N$) emission, namely the process $(A+1) +\gamma \to A+N$.
-All three nuclear particles have the same Lorentz factor $\Gamma$.
-Then the production rate of secondary $A$-nucleus and $A$-associate proton is given by
+The simplest and the dominant channel is given by single-nucleon photo-disintegration $(A+1) + \gamma_{bcgr} \to A+N$.
+All three nuclear particles have the same Lorentz-factor $\Gamma$ and the production rate of secondary $A$-nucleus and $A$-associate proton is given by